Why Does My Dog Sleep by the Door? (7 Main Reasons) Skip to content

 For Protection

-If this is the case, you might also find that your dog starts barking whenever someone they’re unfamiliar with passes by the door.
+If that’s the driver, you’ll usually notice your dog starts barking whenever someone they’re unfamiliar with passes by the door.

 To Mark Their Territory

-Such changes may be that you moved to a new house, got a roommate, got a new pet, or there’s a new baby in the family.
+Think a move to a new place, a roommate, another pet, or a new baby in the house.

 To Show Leadership